Best Amazon Credit Cards: Rewards & Benefits

 Citi® Double Cash Card: Best for cash back

-Chase Freedom Unlimited®: Best for flexible rewards
+Chase Freedom Unlimited: Best for flexible rewards

 Blue Cash Preferred® from American Express: Best for Amazon gift cards